CZ-NIC/knot-resolver/daemon/README.rst

    When you use a domain name as an *negative trust anchor* (NTA), DNSSEC validation will be turned off at/below these names.
    Each function call replaces the previous NTA set.
 You can find the current active set in ``trust_anchors.insecure`` variable.
-   If you want to disable DNSSEC validation completely use :func:`trust_anchors.distrust` function instead.
+   If you want to disable DNSSEC validation completely use :func:`trust_anchors.remove` function instead.

    Example output: